meishinlee/SWE-Team/README.md

 2. We will need a Database Storage system, such as MongoDB/Firebase/Postgres SQL to help us store user activity.
 3. We will use Flask to allow Python to act as a backend.
 4. We will use Jinja2 to act as a messenger for data transfer.
+5. We will use pydoc for good documentation.
+6. We will use TravisCI to check code quality.
-5. If allowed, we can use OAuth 2.0 to allow users to log in through authorized accounts such as through Gmail/Facebook/etc.
+7. If allowed, we can use OAuth 2.0 to allow users to log in through authorized accounts such as through Gmail/Facebook/etc.
-6. If allowed, we will also integrate the Google Calendar API to help set reminders and tasks for the user.
+8. If allowed, we will also integrate the Google Calendar API to help set reminders and tasks for the user.

 ## User Requirements:
 1. CREATE: A user can register for an account by using the `/user_registration` endpoint.